SuperFlyTV/SuperConductor/README.md

 - (GUI not implemented yet) Arbitrary HTTP (REST) compatible devices
 - (GUI not implemented yet) Arbitrary TCP-socket compatible devices

+## TSR Bridge

+The TSR-bridge is the application which handles the actual playout and control of the connected devices.
+By default, an instance of TSR-bridge runs internally in SuperConductor, so devices can be controlled directly from the application.

+In some instances, you might want to run the TSR-Bridge on another computer, for example if you don't have direct network access to the devices you want to control.

+TSR-Bridge can either connect to the SuperConductor ("incoming bridge"), or the SuperConductor can connect to the TSR-Bridge(outgoing bridge).
+Pick the one that works best for you, depending on your network setup, firewalls etc..

 ## Problems and Issues

 Problems and Issues can be reported here: [Issues](https://github.com/SuperFlyTV/SuperConductor/issues)